 The cover letter should outline how your experience fits the requirements of the position as this will be an important factor in considering your candidacy.

 The APA Foundation is an equal opportunity / affirmative action employer committed to inclusion and cultural diversity in the workplace.
-Employment selection and related decisions are made without regard to sex, race, color, age, disability, religion, national origin, sexual preference, genetic information, or any other protected class.
+Employment selection and related decisions are made without regard to sex, race, color, age, disability, religion, national origin, sexual orientation, genetic information, or any other protected class.

 For additional information, contact: